Protectorate: Amical protection

-In amical protection—as of United States of the Ionian Islands by Britain—the terms are often very favourable for the protectorate.
-The political interest of the protector is frequently moral (a matter of accepted moral obligation, prestige, ideology, internal popularity, or dynastic, historical, or ethnocultural ties).
-Also, the protector's interest is in countering a rival or enemy power—such as preventing the rival from obtaining or maintaining control of areas of strategic importance.
+In amical protection—as in Britain's relationship with the United States of the Ionian Islands from 1815 to 1864—the terms are often very favourable for the protectorate.
+The political interest of the protector is frequently moral (a matter of accepted moral obligation, prestige, ideology, internal popularity, or of dynastic, historical, or ethnocultural ties).
+The protector's interest may be in countering a rival or enemy power—such as preventing the rival from obtaining or maintaining control of areas of strategic importance.
 This may involve a very weak protectorate surrendering control of its external relations but may not constitute any real sacrifice, as the protectorate may not have been able to have a similar use of them without the protector's strength.

-Amical protection was frequently extended by the great powers to other Christian (generally European) states, and to states of no significant importance.
-After 1815, non-Christian states (such as the Chinese Qing dynasty) also provided amical protection of other, much weaker states.
+The great powers frequently extended amical protection to other Christian (generally European) states, and to states of no significant importance.
+After 1815, non-Christian states (such as the Chinese Qing dynasty) also provided amical protection to other, much weaker states.

 In modern times, a form of amical protection can be seen as an important or defining feature of microstates.
 According to the definition proposed by Dumienski (2014): "microstates are modern protected states, i.e. sovereign states that have been able to unilaterally depute certain attributes of sovereignty to larger powers in exchange for benign protection of their political and economic viability against their geographic or demographic constraints".